We join together to

 Through the distribution of Operation Christmas Child shoeboxes, we are thankful to God for all the boys and girls around the world who have an opportunity to hear the Good News that “whoever calls on the name of the Lord shall be saved” (Romans 10:13).

-Mission Projects / March
+Mission Projects / May

-— Ronald McDonald House Meal — Antioch will prepare a hot home-made meal for the families staying at the house on March 28th.
+— Ronald McDonald House Meal — Antioch will prepare a hot home-made meal for the families staying at the house on May 23rd.
 Please pray for the Ronald McDonald House residents, their children receiving care at the area medical facilities, and staff.
 The meal ministry is an opportunity to express God’s love through a home cooked meal.
 If you would like to assist, please contact Robin Farrell.
 We carpool and leave Antioch at 2:30pm.
 Meals are packaged and served no later than 5:30pm.

 23 Whatever you do, work heartily, as for the Lord and not for men, 24 knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 Colossians 3:23-24